Kingshuk99/Complexity-analysis-of-federated-deep-learning/README.md

-# Space_and_Compute_Complexity_of_CNN_models
+# Complexity_analysis_of_federated_deep_learning
-Theoritical estimation of space and computational complexities of different layers of any CNN model.
+Complexity analysis of each layers of deep neural networks, communication complexity analysis and server aggregation complexity analysis of federated deep learning